-To add a new database to a service:
+To add a new database to a service

-- 1 Open the Services folder.

-- 2 Right-click the service and choose Properties from the popup menu.

-- 3 Click the Configuration tab.

-- 4 Add the path and filename of the new database to the end of the list of options in the Parameters box. - 5 Click OK to save the changes.
+- 1. In the left pane, select the Adaptive Server Anywhere plug-in. - 2.
+In the right pane, click the Services tab. - 3.
+Right-click the service and choose Properties from the popup menu. - 4.
+Click the Configuration tab. - 5.
+Add the path and filename of the new database to the end of the list of options in the Parameters box.

+6. Click OK to save the changes.